 First up, we’re really proud to have signed a deal with the great people at Epic Games to license Unreal® Engine 3, and we’ll be using their technology for years to come.
 This is great news for us.
 We’re very comfortable with the tools and we can leverage a lot of power.
 Indeed, it packs a lot of punch!
 The tools encourage us to find our own style and enable us to experiment with our aesthetics quick and without fuzz.

 What’s the plan now?
-We still have a couple of weeks before Aurora is ready to set sail for PC and Mac.
+We still have a couple of weeks before Aurora is ready to set sail for PC.
 We’re stomping out some unwanted bugs in the cargo, polishing the deck, and making sure she’s as waterproof as, eh, maybe I should stop with the boat gags… Needless to say, we’re so close we can taste it!

 We’re going to fill you in on more specific information, along with more visual and auditory terror during these last weeks.